 Our next Trading Card Spotlight features Ellis Rowland, who is displayed on card number 42, from the Superstars of 2011 Collection.
 Ellis is proud of his world record at the arcade game Eagle.
-His score of 274,970 was posted on the Leaderboard on July16, 2011 and no one has beat it since.
-Growing up in the Arcade Boom of the 80’s, Ellis played a lot of Asteroids.
-He has posted some others score on arcade games such as Bum N’ Jump, Defender, he also added a high score on Mario Kart for the Nintendo Wii.
+His score of 274,970 was posted on the leaderboard on July 16, 2011 and no one has beat it since.
+Growing up in the arcade boom of the 80’s, Ellis played a lot of Asteroids.
+He has posted some others score on arcade games such as Bump N’ Jump and Defender.
+He also added a high score on Mario Kart for the Nintendo Wii.
 Living in New Jersey, Ellis remains involved in the gaming scene through his son, who he takes to gaming tournaments and roots him on.

 Introducing people to bad ideas is not something we seem to avoid.
-The media takes a local tragedy and sends it out for 300 million people to see and while most of us are appalled, one out of every 5-10 million people see the news and get inspired to do the same--law of large numbers in society I suppose.
-Video game violence is usually like cartoon violence--we know it is fake even if the graphics are great.
+The media takes a local tragedy and sends it out for 300 million people to see and while most of us are appalled, one out of every 5-10 million people see the news and get inspired to do the same.
+The law of large numbers in society I suppose.
+Video game violence is usually like cartoon violence.
+We know it is fake even if the graphics are great.
 Still one out of every million or so people is dumb enough to try something they saw in a cartoon so who knows.

-Never thought I'd be on a video game card--my dreams were baseball, or a rock star, or astronaut...or taking the Asteroids record--that is something I dreamed about in around 1980-1981, but never dreamed of the card.
+I never thought I'd be on a video game card.
+My dreams were baseball, or a rock star, or astronaut.
+Or take the Asteroids record.
+This is something I dreamed about in 1980-1981, but never dreamed of the card.

-No media coverage for the card except for what was in Ottumwa at Walters Trading card event (2010), or also at a trading card show in Allentown--Walter, Billy Mitchell and a few dozen of us were there.
+I received no media coverage for the card except for what was in Ottumwa at Walter's trading card event (2010), or also at a trading card show in Allentown.
+Walter, Billy Mitchell and a few dozen of us were there.

 When did you first meet Walter day and where was it at?